gatechdvateam/energy_hub/README.md

 # Energy Hub - Building Energy Management Platform

-Energy hub is an energy management platform that combines visual interactive dashboard with deep learning and weather normalization models.
+Energy hub is an energy management platform that combines an interactive dashboard with deep learning and weather normalization models.

 ## :bookmark_tabs: Table of Contents
 - [Introduction](#introduction)